smXplorer/AlliGator/docs/source/alligator-decay-fit-parameters-map-panel.rst

   next function.
-+ *Load IRFs & Fit Data*: This allows reloading the output of an analysis and work with it (see next) together with the loaded dataset (the dataset is not loaded, neither are the ROIs, which needs to be done separately, if needed.
++ *Load IRFs & Fit Data*: This allows reloading the output of an analysis and work with it (see next) together with the loaded dataset (the dataset is not loaded, neither are the ROIs, which needs to be done separately, if needed).

 The other functions are self-explanatory.